 If you enjoy cooking with cannabis coconut oil, you should try it!
 Cannabis coconut oil is a delicious, healthy, and vegan option to cannabutter.
 It’s simple to prepare and can add a lot of flavor to your food.
 Read on for all the details about cannabis coconut oil, followed by an easy recipe that you can create at home!

 Cannabis coconut oil is similar to cannabutter, but it’s healthier.
-It can be used to make bread and cakes, mix with weed-infused shakes and smoothies, or simply drop a spoonful into your coffee in the morning.
+It can be used to make bread and cakes, mix with herbe-infused shakes and smoothies, or simply drop a spoonful into your coffee in the morning.

 Cannabis coconut oil, unlike dairy-based coconut oil, is vegan (and gluten-free).
 The good news?
 When you use cannacoconut oil, everything will have a wonderful (light) tropical flavor.
 Coconut oil has the same high fat content as cannabutter and dissolves equally effectively in edibles.
 Cannabinoids are lipophilic and dissolve easily in fats, which explains why they dissolve so well in canna-coconut oil.